anushagitahub/HEPATITIS-classification-project/README.md

 Key highlights:

-Studied and Analyzed the Credit Risk Prediction dataset to apply Machine Learning Models and present my insights.
+Studied and Analyzed the Hepatitis dataset to apply Machine Learning Models and present my insights.

 Performed various Exploratory Data Analyses to understand the data and compare the variables.